The deadline for Operational Tune-up has passed.

 Ongoing training is critical to the success of veterans treatment courts.
 Operational Tune-up will challenge you to self-assess, and then work with you to take corrective steps to improve outcomes.

-This training is FREE but you must have a minimum of three veterans treatment court teams participate.
-There is a maximum of five veterans treatment court teams.
-All teams must be identified by January 31, 2018.
+This training is FREE but you must have at least two but no more than three veterans treatment court teams to participate.
+All teams must have two years of operational experience.

 Through this training you will:

 - Learn the latest best practices and how they should be applied to your program

 - Revise policies and practices relating to incentives and sanctions, target population, supervision, and drug testing

 - Receive an update on pertinent case law

 This workshop is designed for operational veterans treatment court teams.
 Because the workshop is highly interactive and focuses on group decision-making and consensus, the training experience will be enhanced by the attendance of as many team members as possible.
 Justice For Vets requires, at a minimum, the following attend due to their day-to-day interactions with clients: